- Last updated:

 The Wetlands Sanctuary is managed by council, Education Queensland and the Maroochy Wetlands Support Group Inc., a community volunteer group.
 The historic canecutter's barracks features wetland displays.
 It is open and staffed by the support group each Sunday and by Education Queensland on weekdays.
 The Maroochy Wetlands Support Group also conducts educational walks and activities on request.

 Council partners with the Maroochy Wetlands Sanctuary Support Group Inc. in supporting visitor management services and revegetation works.
-To become a volunteer contact the Maroochy Wetlands Sanctuary Support Group or for more information, please contact council's customer service centre.
+To become a volunteer contact the Maroochy Wetlands Sanctuary Support Group or for more information, please contact council.

 To organise activities or if you are interested in becoming a volunteer please contact the Maroochy Wetlands Sanctuary Support Group Inc. on (07) 5448 6723.